gardener/machine-spec/spec.md

 #### Filesystem

-* Plugins SHALL NOT specify requirements that include or otherwise reference directories and/or files on the root filesystem of the CO.
+* Plugins SHALL NOT specify requirements that include or otherwise reference directories and/or files on the root filesystem of the CMI Client.
 * Plugins SHALL NOT create additional files or directories adjacent to the Network socket specified by `CMI_ENDPOINT`; violations of this requirement constitute "abuse".
   * The Plugin Supervisor is the ultimate authority of the directory in which the Network socket endpoint is created and MAY enforce policies to prevent and/or mitigate abuse of the directory by Plugins.